Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Research Background

 \subsection{Hyperdimensional Computing}

+HD has gained increasing attention as a lightweight and noise-tolerant alternative to conventional machine learning methods.
+The high-dimensional representations used in HD enable robust computation under uncertainty and make HD attractive for resource-constrained and distributed learning environments.
+Recent research has begun exploring how privacy-preserving techniques can be incorporated into HD models to strengthen security and enhance interpretability.

-Efforts to incorporate privacy-preserving techniques into HD models have gained attention in recent years.
-Hernandez-Cano et al.~\cite{hernandez2021prid} proposed an intelligent noise-injection strategy that masks less critical features in the original feature space, though the work did not determine the precise noise levels needed for formal privacy guarantees.
-Khaleghi et al.~\cite{khaleghi2020prive} integrated DP into HD frameworks to strengthen security but did not evaluate the resulting trade-offs in model accuracy.
-Piran et al.~\cite{piran2025explainable} examined the influence of DP on HD models with an emphasis on explainability, analyzing how varying noise levels affect performance, but their study did not extend to federated settings.
-In subsequent work, Piran et al.~\cite{piran2025privacy} introduced DP noise management within an HD-based CFL framework; however, their design relied on a centralized server for aggregation, reducing the overall privacy benefits.
-These gaps underscore the importance of advancing methods that improve both the transparency and interpretability of HD models in DFL.
-A promising research direction is the design of adaptive noise-injection schemes that maintain a balance between strong privacy guarantees and high model accuracy.
+Early work by Hernandez-Cano et al.~\cite{hernandez2021prid} introduced an intelligent noise-injection strategy that masks less informative features in the original feature space, although the study did not specify the precise noise levels required for formal privacy guarantees.
+Khaleghi et al.~\cite{khaleghi2020prive} integrated DP into HD workflows to improve security, yet the resulting impact on task accuracy was not fully examined.
+Piran et al.~\cite{piran2025explainable} analyzed the effect of DP on HD models through an explainability perspective and studied how varying noise magnitudes influence performance, but the investigation was limited to standalone HD systems without federated communication.
+Subsequent work by Piran et al.~\cite{piran2025privacy} extended DP to an HD-based CFL framework; however, the reliance on a centralized server for aggregation limited the privacy advantages and did not address decentralized settings.